jtakayama/makahiki/install/redhat_readme.txt

 causing problems with operating system tools.
 ===============================================================================

 1.0.
-Compile and install Python 2.7.3 as an altinstall
+Compile and Install Python 2.7.3 as an Altinstall
 ===============================================================================
 This step requires an Internet connection.